 - Peter Pan: Peter also had pearly white teeth as it is commented by someone in the book, and they were still his baby teeth too.

-- In A Song of Ice and Fire, after listening to a captured Lannister cousin address her son as "Your Grace," Catelyn Stark reflects that one thing to say for Jaime Lannister is that "they could never have forced that title out between his perfect teeth."
-It might only be perfect by medieval standards, however.
+- After listening to a captured Lannister cousin address her son as "Your Grace," Catelyn Stark reflects that one thing to say for Jaime Lannister is that "they could never have forced that title out between his perfect teeth."
+They might only be perfect by medieval standards, however.

 - Crannogmen are mocked for having green teeth from eating frogs and other things; however, when Bran first meets the Reed siblings, he notes that their teeth are white.

-- One of Daenarys' military commanders (who she lusts after strongly) is noted as having at least one golden tooth in his charming smile.
+- Daario Naharis, leader of the Second Sons, whom Daenerys lusts after strongly, is noted as having at least one golden tooth in his charming smile.
 Whenever she is thinking sexy thoughts about him, his sexy golden tooth is usually prominent in her fantasizing.
-By today's standards, that tooth might make him seem thuggish or tacky, but she's a medieval teenager with a thing for bad boys so maybe it makes sense
+By today's standards, that tooth might make him seem thuggish or tacky, but a medieval teenager with a thing for bad boys would be more likely to see it as attractively roguish.

 - The Warlord Chronicles: Arthur and Merlin are the only ones with perfect teeth and this is commented on as unusual; Arthur because he actively takes care of them, Merlin just by happenstance, though he loves being smug about them.